This article covers getting to the summative assessment marksheet, how to add marks and some troubleshooting tips if you can't add marks.

 Go to your calendar, and select the lesson.

 Select Assessments from the left-hand menu.
 In the Summative Tracking tab, select Full Marksheet.

 Adding in marks

 From the marksheet, be sure to select which grades and targets to display using the filters, then add in the marks for the assessment period chosen.

-The filters also let you select the Date Range, Cohort(s), Assessments and Grade Sets you wish to input marks for.
+The filters also let you select the date range, assessments and columns you wish to include.
 If you are wanting to enter marks for a different term you will need to select a date from within that term.

 Entering Marks Individually

 Once you have accessed the correct marksheet, you can begin to enter marks into the grid.

 - Click into a field to open the drop-down menu of values to select from, or start typing.

 - Auto-complete suggests the shortest match (e.g. type “A” and “A” will be suggested first rather than “A+” or “A-”.